yuanroets/pharma_bot/md/section_3_markdown.md

 # 3 Technical Integration and Implementation

-# 3 Technical Integration and Implementation
-Implementation
 The complexity of this project did not lie only in the hardware and software development, but in creating a way of allowing so many complex systems to interface correctly and efficiently.
-Modern autonomous robotics systems require careful consideration of hardware -software integration, power management, thermal design, and modularity to ensure reliable operation in demanding environments.
+Modern autonomous robotics systems require careful consideration of hardware-software integration, power management, thermal design, and modularity to ensure reliable operation in demanding environments.
 In this chapter I aim to explain the hardware and software design and design choices, as well as showcasing how emergent  problems were mitigated by